ivonesh/Recipes/Pastitsio.md

 Salt | 1 TB
 Cinnamon, ground | 1/2 TSP
 AP Flour | 12 TB
-2% Milk | 6 Cups, warmed (50% microwave power for 3 minutes)
+2% Milk | 6 Cups, warmed (Microwave at 50% power for 3 minutes)
 Unseasoned breadcrumbs | 1/2 Cup (1/4 cup + 2TB + 2TB)
 Kefalotyri cheese | 3 Cups grated (1.5 cups + 1/2 cup + 1/2 cup + 1/4 cup + 1/4 cup)
 Eggs | 6 Large at room temperature

 **Meat Filling**
-In a 14" deep sided frying pan, sauté onions in butter over low heat until soft and transparent, do not brown.
+1. In a 14" deep sided frying pan, sauté onions in butter over low heat until soft and transparent, do not brown.

-Add ground beef and cook on high until browned, making sure beef is uniform in size.
+2. Add ground beef and cook on high until browned, making sure beef is uniform in size.

-Blend tomato paste into wine.
+3. Blend tomato paste into wine.
 Add nutmeg, pepper, salt, and cinnamon.

-Add mixture to meat and combine thoroughly.
+4. Add mixture to meat and combine thoroughly.

-Simmer over very low heat uncovered for 1 hour.
+5. Simmer over very low heat uncovered for 1 hour.
+5a.
 If before the hour is up and the contents are sticking to the pan, add 1/4 cup more wine or water and continue to simmer until the hour is up.

 **Noodles**
 Cook for 7 minutes until molto al dente(undercooked, about three minutes from being al dente)